 This classic homemade banana pudding recipe from my great Uncle Bobby is a family favorite and will quickly become a favorite with your family too.

-Her name was Mattie Maude McCurry.
-But I called her Nannie.
+Her name was Mattie Maude McCurry, but I called her Nannie.
 Twelve others called her mama, seven girls and five boys.
-She was my great-grandmother.
-A hardworking woman from Georgia who knew her way around a kitchen, cooking “local” before it was hip.
+She was my great-grandmother, a hardworking woman from Georgia who knew her way around a kitchen and a farm.
+She was cooking “local” before it was hip.

-My Aunt Carole has compiled two cookbooks featuring many family recipes.
-I found Uncle Bobby’s recipe for Banana Pudding in one of them while hunting for something else.
-I forgot what I was looking for and happily settled on this instead, Uncle Bobby’s Banana Pudding.
+It does help that many of our family recipes have been recorded.
+My Aunt Carole has compiled two cookbooks that feature many of those recipes.
+I found Uncle Bobby’s Banana Pudding recipe in one of them while hunting for something else.
+Distracted by vanilla wafers, I lost track of what I was looking for and happily settled on this instead: Uncle Bobby’s Banana Pudding.

-- 1½ cup granulated sugar
+- 1 1/2 cup granulated sugar

 - 2 tablespoons all purpose flour

-- ⅛ teaspoon salt
+- 1/8 teaspoon salt

-- ⅛ teaspoon baking powder
+- 1/8 teaspoon baking powder